Dfpg Investments LLC Sells 218 Shares of Abbott Laboratories (NYSE:ABT)

 In other Abbott Laboratories news, EVP Daniel Gesua Sive Salvadori sold 42,479 shares of Abbott Laboratories stock in a transaction on Thursday, August 27th.
 The stock was sold at an average price of $111.86, for a total value of $4,751,700.94.
 Following the completion of the transaction, the executive vice president now directly owns 144,912 shares of the company’s stock, valued at approximately $16,209,856.32.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Also, Director Roxanne S. Austin sold 6,844 shares of Abbott Laboratories stock in a transaction on Wednesday, July 22nd.
 The shares were sold at an average price of $99.80, for a total value of $683,031.20.
 Following the completion of the transaction, the director now directly owns 40,043 shares of the company’s stock, valued at $3,996,291.40.
 The disclosure for this sale can be found here.
 Insiders sold a total of 114,771 shares of company stock valued at $12,220,943 over the last ninety days.
 Insiders own 1.70% of the company’s stock.

 A number of research firms have weighed in on ABT.
-Citigroup raised their price target on Abbott Laboratories from $110.00 to $130.00 and gave the company a “buy” rating in a research note on Friday, August 28th.
+Bank of America raised their price target on Abbott Laboratories from $95.00 to $110.00 and gave the company a “buy” rating in a research note on Monday, July 20th.
+Credit Suisse Group lifted their target price on Abbott Laboratories from $109.00 to $136.00 and gave the stock an “outperform” rating in a research note on Monday, August 31st.
 BTIG Research reiterated a “hold” rating on shares of Abbott Laboratories in a research note on Thursday, August 27th.
 Wolfe Research started coverage on Abbott Laboratories in a research note on Friday, September 11th.
 They set an “outperform” rating and a $124.00 target price for the company.
-Zacks Investment Research upgraded Abbott Laboratories from a “hold” rating to a “buy” rating and set a $116.00 target price for the company in a research note on Monday.
-Finally, Credit Suisse Group lifted their target price on Abbott Laboratories from $109.00 to $136.00 and gave the stock an “outperform” rating in a research note on Monday, August 31st.
+Finally, Goldman Sachs Group set a $94.00 target price on Abbott Laboratories and gave the stock a “sell” rating in a research note on Wednesday, September 2nd.
 Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and thirteen have given a buy rating to the company.
 The company currently has a consensus rating of “Buy” and an average target price of $114.44.

 Abbott Laboratories Company Profile